discretize/discretize-guides/builds/warrior/power-berserker/index.md

       - If your groups <Boon name="Might"/> is not 25, take <Skill name="Forgreatjustice"/>.
 It is a bigger DPS increase than <Skill name="signetofmight"/>!

-      - If you expect your party to be slow it can make sense to bring <Trait name="smashbrawler"/> and either eat the initial <Control name="Stun"/> of <Skill name="headbutt"/> or break it with <Item id="24"/>.
+      - If you expect your party to be slow it can make sense to bring <Trait name="smashbrawler"/> and eat the initial <Control name="Stun"/> of <Skill name="headbutt"/>.

       - Casting <Skill name="Mending"/> for <Trait name="Peak Performance"/> is only a DPS gain if you can’t be hitting something else, use it right before the start of DPS phases but only use it during if you need the heal.